TENURE-TRACK/TENURED FACULTY POSITION

-The Department of Mechanical and Aerospace Engineering at Rutgers University invites applications and nominations for tenure-track/tenured engineering faculty positions at the Assistant, Associate or Full Professor level beginning .
-Candidates with expertise in at least one of the following areas are highly encouraged to apply:
+The Department of Mechanical and Aerospace Engineering at Rutgers University invites applications and nominations for a tenure-track/tenured Aerospace Engineering faculty position.
+Preference will be given to candidates at Associate or Full Professor level.
+Candidates with expertise in the following topical areas are highly encouraged to apply:

-The candidate should demonstrate potential for and commitment to teaching of a wide variety of undergraduate mechanical and aerospace engineering courses, especially in the field of Mechatronics, Control, Design, Thermal, Fluid and/or Solid Systems as well as associated laboratory courses, senior electives and senior projects.
-The candidate must hold an earned doctorate in Mechanical Engineering, Aerospace Engineering or a closely related field.
+The candidate should demonstrate potential for and commitment to teaching of a wide variety of undergraduate mechanical and aerospace engineering, and packaging engineering courses, especially in the field of Mechatronics, Control, Design, Thermal, Fluid and/or Solid Systems, Advanced Packaging Materials, Packaging Printing, Packaging Sustainability and Packaging Vale Chain as well as associated laboratory courses, senior electives and senior projects.
+The candidate must hold an earned doctorate in Mechanical Engineering, Aerospace Engineering, Packaging Engineering or a closely related field.
 Excellent communication and interpersonal skills are a prerequisite.
 Commitment to enhancing the diversity of the Department’s faculty and students is also expected.

 Mechanical and Aerospace Engineering at Rutgers